ridzuan5757/project-gorilla/sprints/sprint 5/opentelemetry_cluster.md

 To collect all of this data, we will use the ***OpenTelemetry Collector***.
-The collector has many different tools at its disposal which allow it to efficiently collect all this data and enchance it in meaningful ways.
+The collector has many different tools at its disposal which allow it to efficiently collect all this data and enhance it in meaningful ways.

 To collect all the data, we will need ***two installations*** of the collector, `DaemonSet` and `Deployment`.
 - The `Daemonset` installation of the collector will be used to collect